Metric prefix

 Decimal multiplicative prefixes have been a feature of all forms of the metric system, with six of these dating back to the system's introduction in the 1790s.
 Metric prefixes have also been used with some non-metric units.
 The SI prefixes are metric prefixes that were standardised for use in the International System of Units (SI) by the International Bureau of Weights and Measures (BIPM) in resolutions dating from 1960 to 2022.
 Since 2009, they have formed part of the ISO/IEC 80000 standard.
 They are also used in the Unified Code for Units of Measure (UCUM).

 List of SI prefixes

 The BIPM specifies twenty-four prefixes for the International System of Units (SI).

-First uses of prefixes in SI date back to definition of kilogram after the French Revolution at the end of the 18th century.
-Several more prefixes came into use by the 1947 IUPAC 14th International Conference of Chemistry before being officially adopted for the first time in 1960.
+The first uses of prefixes in SI date back to the definition of kilogram after the French Revolution at the end of the 18th century.
+Several more prefixes came into use, and were recognised by the 1947 IUPAC 14th International Conference of Chemistry before being officially adopted for the first time in 1960.

-The most recent prefixes adopted were ronna-, quetta-, ronto-, and quecto- in 2022, after a proposal from British metrologist Richard J. C. Brown.
-The large prefixes ronna- and quetta- were adopted in anticipation of needs from data science, and because unofficial prefixes that did not meet SI requirements were already circulating.
-The small prefixes were added as well even without such a driver in order to maintain symmetry.
+The prefixes that were most recently adopted are ronna, quetta, ronto, and quecto.
+These prefixes were adopted in 2022, after a proposal from British metrologist Richard J. C. Brown.
+Before 2022, Q/q and R/r were the only Latin letters available for abbreviations, with all other Latin letters being already used for other prefixes (a, c, d, E, f, G, h, k, M, m, n, P, p, T, Y, y, Z, z), already used for SI units (including: SI base units, SI derived units, Non-SI units mentioned in the SI) (A, B, C, d, F, g, H, h, J, K, L, m, N, S, s, T, t, u, V, W), or easily confused with mathematical operators (I and l are easily confused with 1, O and o are easily confused with 0, X and x are easily confused with ×).
+The large prefixes ronna and quetta were adopted in anticipation of needs for use in data science, and because unofficial prefixes that did not meet SI requirements were already circulating.
+The small prefixes were also added, even without such a driver, in order to maintain symmetry.

+The prefixes from peta to quetta are based on the Ancient Greek or Ancient Latin numbers from 5 to 10, referring to the 5th through 10th powers of 103.
+The initial letter h has been removed from some of these stems and the initial letters z, y, r, and q have been added, ascending in reverse alphabetical order, to avoid confusion with other metric prefixes.